-The district has not fully established controls for creating and maintaining user accounts for accessing system resources.
-Policies and procedures for disabling or removing user accounts timely after a user terminates are not documented.
-Auditors found 40 former users still had access to district systems 30 days or more after leaving the district.
-In addition, the district does not proactively monitor for user accounts that have not been accessed or used for a specified period of time.
-Certain staff share user accounts and passwords.
-However, these accounts are not monitored to ensure actions taken by users are appropriate.
-Without appropriate policies and procedures, including effective procedures to remove access and monitor for inactive accounts, users could continue to have access to critical or sensitive resources, which can provide opportunities for misuse or inappropriate disclosure of sensitive data.
+The district has not fully established controls for maintaining user accounts for accessing system resources.
+The district has documented procedures in place to notify information technology staff of a user's departure.
+However, the procedures are not consistently applied to users who are not technically considered district employees.
+Auditors found four former users still had access to district systems 30 days or more after leaving the district.
+In addition, the district does not proactively monitor for student information system user accounts that have not been accessed or used for a specified period of time.
+The district also does not perform periodic reviews of users' access to data to ensure access remains appropriate and aligned with job duties.